-The applicant must notify the Corps by telephone, facsimile, delivered written notice or other alternative means as early as possible and shall not begin the activity until notified by the DE or Corps Regulatory staff that the activity may proceed under this RGP.
+The applicant must notify the Corps Los Angeles District Regulatory Division by telephone, facsimile, delivered written notice or other alternative means as early as possible and shall not begin the activity until notified by the DE or Corps Regulatory staff that the activity may proceed under this RGP.
 The Corps recognizes there are rare situations where imminent and dire threats to life may occur necessitating action before a Corps permit can be secured.
-In such circumstances, notification must be made to the Corps prior to, during, or immediately after such work occurs.
+In such circumstances, notification must be made to the Corps as soon as feasible.
+For more information about emergency procedures, please contact the Regulatory project manager responsible for the geographic area in which you are located.